anoyaro84/anoyaro84.github.io/_posts/2019-12-31-vim-setting.markdown

 Vice versa, if you activate an enviornment that lacks the package, then you will see no autocompletion for this package.
 Also, if there is an specific version of R installed within an environment, then the very version of R will be used in Nvim-R upon activation of the environment.

-There is a catch though.
-Some plugin may not function properly, if you have different version of python available in the environment.
+<strong>There is a catch though.</strong> Some plugin may not function properly, if you have different version of python available in the environment.
 Especially, some plugins particularly depends on `python 3`, so they may not work when `python 2` is used.

 Also, you need to install `pynvim` and `neovim` (from `conda-forge` channel) in each environment, using: `conda install -c conda-forge neovim pynvim`.